 |Role||Average Rates in the USA|

-A full stack developer hourly rate is the highest in the USA.
+A senior software engineer hourly rate is the highest in the USA.

 Generally, software development companies in the USA work within the same price range.
 However, we can find some differences when it comes to large business hubs.

 For example, according to Clutch, software engineer hourly rate California varies from $150 to $200 for most registered companies.
 The research of this reputed catalog has shown that the majority of companies in NYC offer a $50-100 hourly rate range for their specialists.

 Alternative ways to save on software developer hourly rate in the US

 When the team and the leader are ready to take on experts for a remote format, companies are actively looking for specialists from other countries.

 Outsourcing and offshoring, for example, expand the field of engaging potential employees - they can be hired from any region and country.

 Different reports confirm the projected growth of outsourced projects in the coming years.
 In particular, Mordor Intelligence projects a significant increase in the global IT outsourcing market volume by 2027.
 It reached $526.6 billion in 2021 and is expected to grow at a CAGR of 4.13% from 2022 to 2027.
 The report anticipates it will hit $682.3 billion by the end of 2027.